 The NY-ALERT system—which provides real-time alerts on topics ranging from extreme weather to road closures—is very convenient once you are registered.
-But the sign-up process is clunky, so to get started follow these steps:
+The sign-up process was recently improved and takes 5-7 minutes:

 Why It’s Important: Sewage Releases Threaten Public Health & Our Waterways

 The Sewage Pollution Right to Know Law went into effect in May 2013.
 Since that time thousands of sewage overflows have been reported and made publicly available.
 This information is spurring local repairs and investment in wastewater infrastructure that will lessened the likelihood of future sewage spills and improve the health of your waterways.

 Sewage Pollution Right to Know Alerts Are Only A First Important Step